-St. Catherine's Master of Physician Assistant Studies (MPAS) program educates women and men for a career practicing medicine on healthcare teams with physicians and other providers.
+St. Catherine's Master of Physician Assistant Studies (MPAS) program educates individuals for a career practicing medicine on healthcare teams with physicians and other providers.

 You’ll learn in an environment that fosters opportunities for inter-professional experiences among students and faculty from a variety of healthcare disciplines.
 In St. Kate's physician assistant master's program you will gain access to community experts, quality clinical sites and strong support systems with dedicated, well-connected faculty.